-But I have added so many new skills to my repertoire in quick succession.
+But I have added so many new skills to my repertoire in quick tise d the succession.
 I am a visualiser wizard and my IT skills are growing daily.
 I've learned the importance of community and parental engagement in a way I could never forget.
-I've observed excellent teaching in the classroom and online.
+I've observed excellent teaching in the classroom and teaching in the classroom and online.
 I've had a chance to practise both and watched experienced and highly effective teachers continue to learn and grow themselves.